 5. Are there hidden costs in social media management?

-Hidden costs can include additional charges for managing paid ads, creating advanced ad creatives, or purchasing analytics tools.
-Always clarify what is included in the social media management package to avoid surprises.
+Hidden costs may include fees for managing paid ads, designing advanced creatives, or using analytics tools.
+Always confirm what’s included in the package upfront.

 6. How do I start pricing my social media marketing services?